openidl-org/openidl-main/README.md

 # openIDL Main

-This is the main repostiory for openidl
+This is the main repository for openidl

 All projects are contained in subdirectories